 Continual evaluation of businesses profitability, profit margins and its cash-flow management is the only realistic way to properly run a business.
 It will greatly assist the business owner in making important decisions on matters such as changes in type of product/service provision with a view to increasing profit margins.

-Cash flow projections allow a business to make provision for future cash shortages through loans etc. It also allows a business to make provision for cash surpluses by organizing short tern investments for such cash surpluses.
+Cash flow projections allow a business to make provision for future cash shortages through loans etc. It also allows a business to make provision for cash surpluses by organising short tern investments for such cash surpluses.

 Budgets provide a yardstick for guidance for the business for the year ahead.
-It can compare actual spending versus budgeted spending and provide important business trends by analyzing variances between budgeted and actual profit margins.
+It can compare actual spending versus budgeted spending and provide important business trends by analysing variances between budgeted and actual profit margins.

 We prepare reports of debtors and creditors outstanding balances.
 These reports show aged analysis of the amounts owed to suppliers and owing from customers.
 The age analysis shows the amount and on what month a supplier must be paid it also shows similar information for receipts from customers.